You probably think of your advertising data in many different ways. Here are a few examples of ways we often see users of Funnel segment their data:

-Having a dimension like this allows segmenting paid and non-paid (organic) traffic.
+Having a dimension like this allows segmenting of paid and non-paid (organic) traffic.

 It is often useful to overlay the paid / organic dimension on other dimensions to compare, for example, the paid Google traffic with the organic, or to compare different media types but excluding all organic traffic.

-With the data split up by market it becomes possible to track the respective markets' performance in isolation, and of course, compare them between each other.
+With the data split up by market it becomes possible to track the respective markets' performance in isolation, and of course, compare them with each other.

 Creating a dimension like this is typically quite easy, as long as you have a separate Google Analytics View for each market.
 If you also separate the advertising accounts by market, you should have no problems at all.

-You can create dimensions utilizing the naming convention of the Data Source in Funnel via Connection Name.
+You can create dimensions utilizing the naming convention of the Data Source in Funnel via Data Source Name.

-As you can see above, we have the Connection Names of Fashion Retailer DE, Fashion Retailer FR, Fashion Retailer UK, and Fashion Retailer US.
+As you can see above, we have the Data Source Names of Fashion Retailer DE, Fashion Retailer FR, Fashion Retailer UK, and Fashion Retailer US.

 We use this naming convention for other Data Source Types as well (AdWords, Google Analytics Views, Criteo, etc).
 Because of this, we want to utilize Funnel's common dimension rules that apply to all Data Source Types as opposed to the source-specific rules.